 Secretary & Chairman, Public Relations ● firstname.lastname@example.org

 Brandon joined the National Association of Parliamentarians in 2002 and currently holds the Professional Registered Parliamentarian (PRP) designation.
-He served on the youth committee for the 2011-2013 biennium and as chairman of the committee for the 2013-2015 biennium–one of the youngest members to hold a standing committee chairmanship in recent history.
-During his youth committee tenure, he helped develop NAP Youth Day and worked as a liaison to HOSA—Future Health Professionals, an NAP partner organization.
-He served as a member of the NAP communications committee during the 2015-2017 biennium.
-He is also chairman of the Bylaws and Rules Committee and a member of the Nominating Committee for the Electronic Association of Parliamentarians.
+He served on the youth committee for the 2011-2013 biennium and as Chairman of the committee for the 2013-2015 biennium–making him one of the youngest members to hold a standing committee chairmanship in recent history.

-Brandon resides in North Mississippi and served in numerous leadership capacities in parliamentary associations in South Carolina and Alabama before his relocation.
-He served as president of the Capital City Parliamentarians (Montgomery, Alabama) for two consecutive terms and was the recipient of the 2014 Pat and Mary Haislip Award for Outstanding Parliamentary Service by the Alabama State Association of Parliamentarians.
+Brandon resides in North Mississippi and is president of the Mississippi Association of Parliamentarians.
+He previously served in numerous leadership capacities in parliamentary associations in South Carolina and Alabama before returning to his home state of Mississippi, including serving as president of the Capital City Parliamentarians (Montgomery, Alabama) for two consecutive terms.